Top 10 Best Stretching and Flexibility Books Ever Written

-The third edition of Facilitated Stretching is now revised, reorganized, and packaged with a DVD – surpassing its popular predecessor as the best source for the latest PNF (proprioceptive neuromuscular facilitation) stretching techniques.
+The fourth edition of Facilitated Stretching is now revised, reorganized, and packaged with a DVD – surpassing its popular predecessor as the best source for the latest PNF (proprioceptive neuromuscular facilitation) stretching techniques.
 More than 350 photographs showing the progression of stretches enrich the book while the new 60-minute DVD demonstrates the stretches and strengthening exercises in even more detail.
 A unique binding also allows you to lay the book flat while performing the exercises without losing your place.
 The DVD serves as a great visual tool for improving your technique and getting the most out of your routines.

 Stretching for Functional Flexibility is a reference guide for the safe, effective, and efficient application of stretching exercises to improve range of motion and movement potential.
 The text provides all of the information necessary to design and implement a safe and effective stretching program.
 This book also covers the origin, insertion, innervations, and action of each muscle for greater understanding of the larger context of the human musculoskeletal system and biomechanics.
 Stretching for Functional Flexibility logically begins with the fundamentals needed to understand stretching, then covers basic stretches and stretching programs, and ends with special applications.